cs-education/sysbuild/CONTRIBUTING.md

 3. [Fork](https://help.github.com/articles/fork-a-repo/) this repository.
 Clone your forked git repository:
     `git clone https://github.com/<your-username>/sysbuild.git`

-4. Navigate to the newly cloned directory:
+4. Navigate to the web project inside the newly cloned directory:
-    `cd sysbuild/`
+    `cd sysbuild/webapp/`

 5. Configure Git to be able to update your fork with the changes from the original repository:
     `git remote add upstream https://github.com/cs-education/sysbuild.git`